-- Promote curricula and programs that are inclusive of and emphasize positive driver/passenger behavior as opposed to purely driver skills-based curricula to increase seat belt use and decrease speed and impaired and distracted driving among young drivers/riders. - Engage youth in peer-led activity to promote traffic safety.
+- Promote curricula and programs that are inclusive of and emphasize positive driver/passenger behavior as opposed to purely driver skills-based curricula to increase seat belt use and decrease speed and impaired and distracted driving among young drivers/riders.
+(See also Community Traffic Safety Projects under Events Coordination for a driver education curriculum support) - Engage youth in peer-led activity to promote traffic safety through the Think About It campaign.